 Environmental Conservation Overview Provides a diverse background in biological and physical sciences with coursework emphasizing environmental and ecological applications.
 What You'll StudyCourse Sequencing LEN1 Please note that transfer to many four-year colleges and universities may require the completion of four sequential semesters of World Languages.
 Transfer specialists recommend using electives to start language requirements at the community college prior to transfer.
-Curriculum Documents Environmental Conservation (LEN1) required courses - from our official academic catalogDegree completion checklist (2022-23) • Worksheet to track your progress towards completing this program if you start this year To plan degree completion, see the course descriptions in the academic catalog which specify the planned semester(s) in which required classes are to be scheduled.
+Curriculum Documents Environmental Conservation (LEN1) required courses - from our official academic catalog Degree completion worksheets to track your progress in this program are available from the Registrar's Office.
+To plan degree completion, see the course descriptions in the academic catalog which specify the planned semester(s) in which required classes are to be scheduled.
 This is just one way you might complete the Environmental Conservation program in 4 semesters over 2 years of full-time study, or 8 semesters over 4 years of part-time study.
 (Sample course sequences assume that all pre-requisites have been satisfied and the student is prepared for college-level work.)
 For a detailed list of required courses, optional electives and program information, download the Environmental Conservation program description from our official academic catalog.Course descriptions are also available in the catalog.
 Find courses Sample 2 Year Sequence of Courses Fall 1Spring 1Fall 2Spring 2 EVS 101 Biology elective College Algebra or Calculus ENG Comp.
 I PCS 101 or PCS 141 or PCS 142 BIO elective STEM elective ENG Comp.
 II Beh/Social Science elective ECO course BIO 220 STEM elective Earth Science elective 200-level English CHE 111 Physical Science elective Humanities elective HIS course Sample 4 Year Sequence of Courses Fall 1Spring 1Fall 2Spring 2College Algebra or Calculus ENG Comp.
 I STEM elective ENG Comp.
-II EVS 101 BIO elective PCS 101 or PCS 141 or PCS 142 BIO elective Beh/Social Science elective Fall 3Spring 3Fall 4Spring 4BIO 220 Earth Science elective Physical Science elective Humanities elective ECO course STEM elective 200-level ENG CHE 111 HIS course What's next Transfer to a Natural Resources Conservation or Environmental Studies Baccalaureate program.
+II EVS 101 BIO elective PCS 101 or PCS 141 or PCS 142 BIO elective Beh/Social Science elective Fall 3Spring 3Fall 4Spring 4BIO 220 Earth Science elective Physical Science elective Humanities elective ECO course STEM elective 200-level ENG CHE 111 HIS course Program Learning Outcomes What's Next Transfer to a Natural Resources Conservation or Environmental Studies Baccalaureate program.
 Consider this program if You want a broad as well as deep scientific understanding of the natural world.
 You want to work in fields related to the environment, including conservation, wildlife biology, and environmental consulting.
 You want to pursue higher academic study in environmental science or ecology.
 By taking classes in a Liberal Arts option, students complete courses that help develop 100 and 200 course level knowledge and skills in a particular field.
 If you don't satisfy the requirements of a specific Liberal Arts option, you may still be able to fulfill the requirements of another option, or fulfill the requirements of the Liberal Arts General degree.
 Students are advised to work closely with their GCC advisor to select the specific courses that will help meet their career or transfer goals.
 Note: Students who complete a Liberal Arts option will graduate with the degree "Associate in Arts in Liberal Arts."
 Your area of concentration is reflected only in your transcript, not your diploma.